 If you get stuck with a problem, you can submit your question to an online forum via the Ask Joey button on your dashboard.
 And then, co-founder Joey Reeves or another Universal expert will answer your question and post the answer so all users can read it.

-All of the Universal CPA Review packages come with unlimited access and free updates.
+All Universal CPA Review packages have unlimited access and free updates.
 Therefore, you don’t have to feel rushed to study because your access to the online materials won’t expire.
-Plus, if any of the Universal materials are updated, you won’t have to pay for updates, either.
+Plus, if any of the Universal materials are updated, you won’t have to pay for updates.

 This course is entirely online.
 Therefore, you can’t access your materials if you’re offline.
 In fact, you can’t even download or print notes that you took in the platform’s notepad while reading through the study guide.
 In contrast, many other CPA Exam review providers (like Becker and Surgent) have options to purchase print materials in addition to online access and proprietary apps to study on the go.

 As I was testing out the Universal study materials, I noticed several typos, grammar issues, and minor formatting mistakes in the videos and study guides.
 Although these aren’t a deal-breaker for me, they can distract from your studies.
-However, the IPass team talked to the staff at Universal, and they are planning to fix these issues as they continue to add content to their course.
+However, the IPass team talked to the Universal staff, and they plan to fix these issues as they continue to add content to their course.

 Personally, I thought that a course focused on visual learning would have more engaging videos.
-For instance, I find Becker’s videos to be more interesting than some of Universal’s videos, even though Becker’s reputation isn’t necessarily built on having engaging videos.
+For instance, I find Becker’s videos more interesting than some of Universal’s videos, even though Becker’s reputation isn’t necessarily built on engaging videos.

-Although you have the option of creating your own quizzes and chapter tests, none of the Universal CPA Review packages include timed mock exams that replicate the exam-day experience.
+Although you can create your own quizzes and chapter tests, none of the Universal CPA Review packages include timed mock exams that replicate the exam-day experience.
 I think this is unfortunate since taking timed practice tests can be a good way to prep for the CPA Exam.
 After all, one of the biggest exam hurdles is learning how to pace yourself so that you have enough time and don’t have to skip any questions.
 Plus, it’s good to practice the mental stamina you need to keep your focus for the length of the entire exam.